uzak/etymolog/README.md

     en:big de:Schiff     // invalid

-The words are stored case-sensitive just as you define them, but they are looked up case-insensitive only.
-So lookup up `Ship` and `ship` will result in the same.
+The words are stored case-sensitive just as you define them, but they are always looked up case-insensitive.
+So looking up `Ship` and `ship` will yield the same result.

 ### Groups
 You can have several logically different words in the same statements comprising a group separated by ``;``: